Groups will take place locally, during the school day. You will get help to travel to the group, and back to school, if you need it.

 I’m interested in delivering Cedar – are there resources you can share with me?

 Cedar is a branded and copywrite-protected programme.
 We are keen to maintain the integrity and core curriculum of Cedar.
 Many of the activities make excellent stand alone activities to do in a group or one to one setting.
 However, it is important to note that delivering one of these activities, does not mean you are delivering Cedar.
-We are keen to support our colleagues across Scotland and if you have specific resource requirements, please get in contact with the national Cedar team to discuss options.
+We are keen to support our colleagues across Scotland and if you have specific resource requirements, please get in contact with the National Cedar Coordinator to discuss options.

 What evidence is there that Cedar works?